w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Use progressive enhancement

 Progressive enhancement starts with the basic core semantic HTML presenting the content and functionality.
 Additional styling and functionality are then progressively added with different technologies, such as CSS or JavaScript.
 If the added technology is not available, such as behind a firewall that prevents JavaScript, the core content will still be available.
+Assistive technologies that don’t leverage a specific technology have an accessible core experience to fall back to.

 {::nomarkdown}
 <%= tip :end %>